U.S. Treasury guarantees bond issue by Jordan, rare form of aid

-NEW YORK (Thomson Reuters Foundation) - The U.S. Treasury, at the behest of the U.S. State Department and the United States Agency for International Development (USAID), guaranteed $1.5 billion worth of bonds issued by Jordan earlier this week.
+NEW YORK, July 3 (Thomson Reuters Foundation) - The U.S. Treasury, at the behest of the U.S. State Department and the United States Agency for International Development (USAID), guaranteed $1.5 billion worth of bonds issued by Jordan earlier this week.

 The purpose of the bonds, according to the U.S. government agencies, was to “provide critical services to its citizens as it hosts nearly 630,000 Syrian refugees.”